Cumbres and Toltec Scenic Railroad: Steam locomotives

 The T-12 No. 168 is a "Ten Wheeler" type inside frame engine also built by Baldwin Locomotive Works.
 This is the oldest steam locomotive operated by the railroad.
-Restoration work on No. 168 was completed in October 2019, and it now continues to operate on occasional special excursions on the C&TSRR.
+Restoration work on No. 168 was completed in October 2019, and it now operates on occasional special excursions on the C&TSRR.
 Another engine that operates on the railroad is D&RGW No. 315.
 No. 315 is a C-18 class inside frame "Consolidation" type locomotive.
-It is owned by the Durango Railroad Historical Society, but it is on indefinite loan to the C&TSRR until at least 2025.
+The Durango Railroad Historical Society owns it, but it is on indefinite loan to the C&TSRR until at least 2025.
 Restoration work on No. 315 was completed in August 2007, and it continues to operate on occasional special excursions on both the D&SNG and the C&TSRR.
-After the end of the 2021 operating season in October, No. 315 was temporarily taken out of service for its FRA federally mandated 1,472-day inspection and overhaul, but later returned to service on March 8, 2023.
+After the end of the 2021 operating season in October, No. 315 was temporarily taken out of service for its federally mandated 1,472-day inspection and overhaul, but later returned to service on March 8, 2023.

 Diesel locomotives

 The C&TSRR owns two class DE General Electric 47-ton center-cab diesel locomotives built in 1943, Nos.
 15 and 19, for emergency use when the steam locomotives are inoperative.
 They are also used for operations outside the normal operating season.
 Both came from the Oahu Railway and Land Company; No. 19 was purchased by the C&TSRR in 1972 and is currently stationed in Antonito.
-No. 15 was previously leased by the Georgetown Loop Railroad in the early 1990s and eventually purchased in 2013 where it is currently stationed in Chama.
+No. 15 was previously leased by the Georgetown Loop Railroad in the early 1990s and eventually purchased in 2013, where it is currently stationed in Chama.
 In November 2023, the C&TSRR acquired a Bombardier-built DL-535E from the White Pass & Yukon Route.

 Rotary snowplows

 The C&TSRR owns two ALCO steam-powered rotary snowplows, Rotary OY and Rotary OM.
-Rotary OM was purchased in the late 1800s by the D&RGW and has served the line ever since.
+The D&RGW purchased rotary OM in the late 1800s and has served the line ever since.
 It has not been run since the 1970s because of mechanical issues.
-Rotary OY was built by ALCO in the 1920s and has served in several places on the line.
+Rotary OY was built by ALCO in the 1920s and has served at several locations along the line.
 It was last run in late winter of 2020 to begin the 50th anniversary of the formation of the C&TSRR.
 There are currently no plans to run the rotary again anytime soon, but it is in good condition and fully functional.